Last night an outdoor degustation/tasting of cream puffs/choux

 Restaurant designs for Alain Ducasse to boot.

 The wind was blowing fiercely as we left the Choux d'Enfer kiosque...

-Clutching my gift bag of choux, I thought I was going to lose them while crossing the rainy,windy pont/bridge on the way home.
+Clutching my gift bag of choux, I thought I might lose them crossing the rainy,windy pont/bridge on the way home.

 They are gone now.
-I polished them off once I'd painted them.
+I polished them off after painting them.

-Do stop by on quai Branly and rue de la Jean Rey when you go to visit the Eiffel Tower or for no other reason than a perfect snack/gouter of deliciousness.
+Do stop by on quai Branly and rue de la Jean Rey when you visit the Eiffel Tower.
+For no other reason than a perfect snack/gouter of deliciousness.